craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

     :align: center
     :width: 85%

-For more information on logging levels, see :ref:`newIa-override-logging-levels`
+For more information on logging levels, see :ref:`override-logging-levels`

-.. _newIa-main-menu-tool-log-console:
+.. _main-menu-tool-log-console:

 -----------
 Log Console